anggrayudi/MaterialPreference/README.md

 ### Preference Key Constants Generator

-Material Preference has capability to auto-generate your preference key in a constant class.
+Material Preference has a capability to auto-generate your preference keys in a constant class.
 By default, this class is named `PrefKey`.
 With this generator, you don't need to rewrite constant field each time you modify preference key from file `res/xml/preferences.xml`.
 It improves accuracy in writing constant values.

 To enable this feature, simply add the following configuration to your `build.gradle`: